kevinreedy/tf-chef-cleanup/README.md

 ```

 `test.sh` in this repo automates the above steps, but doesn't have a lot error checking, so use at your own risk.

+## Notes

+Another option to this approach is to add `recreate_client = true` to your provisioner config.
+This will remove the Chef Node and Client objects if they already exist on a later `terraform apply`.

+This repo is just an example, so it makes assumptions around logging into AWS, Chef, etc.